devmichalek/Skipper/README.md

 ```

 ## Project Structure
-Project is being managed with Visual Studio 2017.
+Project is make with Visual Studio 2017.
 Interpreter is partly managed by Yacc & Bison.
 Code uses the newest C++17 standard (filesystem) as well as C++14 and C++11 (regex and its many other features.
 FTP file managing system is upon the Boost.Asio library.